KellenWatt/python-lessons/10-Project-2/instructions.md

 In each case, `inventory` is a dictionary that contains the restaurant's inventory.
 You don't need to worry about how you get it; you just have it. `name` will always be a string that is the name of the item relevant to that function.
 Inputs for `name` may or may not exist in `inventory` already, so you'll have to handle this.
 `count` is an integer indicating the relevant amount of the specific item.
-You can assume all counts will be non-negative, but don't assume the input is automatically valid for the given inventory.
+You can assume all counts will be positive, but don't assume the input is automatically valid for the given inventory.

 You'll be modifying the `manager.py` file.
 Don't mess with any of the other files, since they're how they